cseanburns/geo-titles/manuscript/title-manuscript.md

 It could be that the effects are more pronounced when sampling from lower impact journals in some other disciplines.
-Here, we only considered the LIS journals.
+Here, we only considered LIS journals.
 A future study with journals from other disciplines can add evidence to support the present result that we got from this study.
-Even, the results could be different with a longer citation window.
+The results could be different with a longer citation window.
 We also did not control for other factors, such if a title contains a colon, a question, humor.